TomasKamusaki/Work-with-Splunk/Home-lab-work.md

  • Interesting outbound HTTP requests from 192.168.1.69 (victim) to external-looking IP 4.3.2.1
  • This traffic is likely from the C2 simulation test I started

-Next steps:
-I will analyze:
- • Which domain resolves to 4.3.2.1
- • Whether this is beaconing, redirect abuse, or normal web behavior
- • Extract the HTTP stream for deeper analysis

 ## 📌 Overall Conclusion

 Yesterday’s traffic review successfully confirmed visibility of: